 As an added benefit, OppLoans offers refinancing options to select borrowers.
-While eligibility is left to its discretion, if you qualify, you will see a ‘Refinance Now’ option in your customer portal.
-Through the link, you can request additional funds or reduce your monthly payments.
+While eligibility is left to its discretion, you will see a ‘Refinance Now’ option in your customer portal if you qualify.
+You can request additional funds or reduce your monthly payments through the link.

-As of today, OppLoans offers installment loans to residents in Alabama, California, Delaware, Georgia, Idaho, Illinois, Mississippi, Missouri, Nevada, New Mexico, South Carolina, Texas, Utah and Wisconsin.
+Today, OppLoans offers installment loans to residents in Alabama, California, Delaware, Georgia, Idaho, Illinois, Mississippi, Missouri, Nevada, New Mexico, South Carolina, Texas, Utah, and Wisconsin.
 However, the company also offers loans through FinWise Bank – an entity OppLoans contracts to handle certain loan products.
-These loans are available to borrowers in Alaska, Arizona, California, District of Columbia, Florida, Hawaii, Indiana, Kentucky, Louisiana, Maine, Michigan, Minnesota, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, Washington and Wyoming.
+These loans are available to borrowers in Alaska, Arizona, California, District of Columbia, Florida, Hawaii, Indiana, Kentucky, Louisiana, Maine, Michigan, Minnesota, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, Washington, and Wyoming.

 Last is its line of credit.
-This option is only available to residents in Kansas, Tennessee and Virginia.
+This option is only available to Kansas, Tennessee, and Virginia residents.

 Easy approval process.

 Those with very bad credit can still get approved.

 OppLoans offers installment loans and lines of credit.

 OppLoans does not check your credit score but will assess your financial transaction history.